cugos/cugos.github.com/2015-spring-fling/index.md

   -
     time: Track 2
     title: QGIS Workshop
     description: QGIS is the open source GIS editor that you'll come to love after this track.
-We will cover installation, standard operations, more advanced examples, and how to use the QGIS plugin architecture properly to amplify your GIS computing powers.
+We will cover installation, standard operations, more advanced examples, and how to make beautiful cartographic outputs with this dynamic tool.
     extra_class: track border
   -
     time: 5:00 PM